 One of my favorite parts of travel is finding the small towns and hidden gems along the way.
 Those places that aren’t necessarily in the guide book, but locals offhandedly tell you about.
 The School Bus Graveyard is one of those places.

-Alonzo Wade had an auto parts business in North Georgia.
-In addition to the cars, he collected old school buses.
-The parts were similar to big trucks and people liked the bus shell for storage, RV’s, and just lots of different uses, so there were quite a few lying around the auto parts grounds.
+Alonzo Wade owned Wade Alonzo Auto Parts & Wrecker Service in North Georgia.
+In addition to cars, he collected old school buses.
+The parts were similar to big trucks and people liked the bus shells for storage, to repurpose as RVs, and other things, so there were quite a few lying around the auto parts grounds.

 We happened to pass the School Bus Graveyard on a trip to Lake Rabun with friends.
 On a return adventure with my 12-year-old and a friend to check out the corn maze at Jaemor Farms, which is literally across the street from the School Bus Graveyard, we added a little extra time to our schedule to stop and take in the art on the buses.